In the OfficeReports App you can create tables using drag and drop from the Data Editor:

-Important: Save time creating tables by setting the correct default settings, so OfficeReports automatically uses the correct settings for the tables you create.
+Important: Save huge amount of time creating tables by setting the correct default settings, so OfficeReports automatically uses the correct settings for the tables you create.

-In the OfficeReports ribbon tab, click 'General Settings' and define e.g. a default Weight-variable and default statistics for ordinal variables.
-Read more about General Settings.
+In the OfficeReports ribbon tab, click 'Table Settings' and define e.g. a default Weight-variable.
+Read more about Table Settings.

-Some tables settings are used again and again when specific variables are used in the table banner.
-You can define default settings for these variables in the Data Editor by selecting the variable and clicking the 'Table Default Settings' button and specify settings like sorting and significance test.
+Some tables settings are used again and again when specific variables are used in multiple tables, like e.g. in the table banner.
+You can define default settings for these variables in the Data Editor by selecting the variable and setting the 'Table Default Settings' for this variable, like sorting and significance test.